 Using grep recursively

-Just use the --include
+Just use the --include parameter, like this:

 grep -inr --include \*.h --include \*.cpp CP_Image ~/path[12345] | mailx -s GREP email@domain.example